 12 North Korean attacks were against South Korea, including the December 2018 hack of the Hana refugee center, in which the personal data of over 1000 North Korean defectors was accessed.

 North Korean attacks have also been aimed to circumvent UN sanctions to raise money for the country’s nuclear program.

 Evolution of attacks attributed to North Korea

 Iran targeted 7 countries in 31 attacks, with 42% aimed at the USA.

-Iran targeted Israel a number of times, including the March 2019 hack of former IDF cheaf and opposition leader Benny Gantz’ cellphone ahead of the parliamentary elections.
+Iran targeted Israel several times, including the March 2019 hack of former IDF chief and opposition leader Benny Gantz’ cellphone ahead of the parliamentary elections.

 Evolution of attacks attributed to Iran